Relative impacts of different grade-scales on student success in introductory physics: Analysis Results

 \subsection{Percent scale fails more students}

 When one separates the classes taught according to grade scale, either 4-point or percent scale, a trend in student fail-rates is undeniably present.
 Figure \ref{Fig1} shows the fraction of course grades given that are less than C$-$ as a function of the year.
 We choose a cutoff of C$-$ to measure because UC Davis allows students receiving less than a C$-$ to repeat a course whereas those with C$-$ or higher cannot.
 A similar way of noting that C$-$ is an important cutoff is that courses graded Pass/Not-Pass give the Pass grade only to students who would have received a grade of C$-$ or higher.
 Therefore, the figure shows the fraction of students who have a grade considered low enough to warrant repeating the course.
 From the averages shown on the figure we see that instructors using the percent grading scale gave $5.3 \pm 0.4$ times as many grades lower than C$-$ than instructors using a 4-point scale.
-This fraction was $4.5\pm 0.5$ in the first course in the series (CLASP A) and $6.9\pm0.9$ in the second course (CLASP B) so the two courses both showed this grade scale effect.
-A chi-square test for the entire data set shows this difference between grade scales is significant, $\chi^2(2, N=22,865) = 513.4, P < 0.001$.
-Of course, it's conceivable that this difference is primarily an issue of student academic performance rather than of grade scale used.
-To explore this possibility we will use i) the variable $EnterGPA$, a student's GPA upon entering the course, as a predictor of that student's academic performance and ii) the variable $GrScale$ (the grade scale) as a categorical variable in logistic regression models predicting the odds of a student receiving a grade less than C$-$.
-The logistic regression model including both of these variables is where $e^{b}$ is the appropriate odds ratio (note that the odds of receiving a grade less than C$-$ is equal to the probability of receiving a grade less than C$-$ divided by the probability of receiving a grade of C$-$ or higher).
-First, leaving out $GrScale$ and including \textbf{only} $EnterGPA$ as a predictor of the odds of receiving $<$ C$-$, we find an odds ratio for $EnterGPA$ of $=0.095 \pm 0.009$ $(z=-24.9, N = 20,950, P<0.001, Pseudo R^2=0.12)$.
-This means that an increase in entering GPA by 1 (e.g. from 2.5 to 3.5) lowered the odds of receiving a grade $<$ C$-$ by over 90\%.
-Now we include the categorical grade scale variable $GrScale$ along with $EnterGPA$.
-The odds ratio for $EnterGPA$ changes to $0.079 \pm 0.008$ and we find that a student graded under a percent scale had $6.5 \pm 0.6$ times higher odds of receiving less than C$-$ than the same student under 4-point grading ($z=-19.9, N = 20,950, P<0.001$ for the variable $GrScale$ in this model) and $Pseudo R^2=0.195$ for this model.
-We conclude that student academic performance does not explain the large fraction of students with these low grades under percent grading.
-Finally, we should point out that the student withdrawal/drop rates are essentially independent of grade scale ($0.76\%\pm0.08\%$ under 4-point grading and $0.74\%\pm0.09\%$ under percent grading) in this set of classes.
-What isn't shown in these data is why more students were failed when the percent scale was used.
-In the remainder of this paper we analyze factors that contribute to this phenomenon.
+This fraction was $4.4\pm 0.5$ in the first course in the series (CLASP A) and $7.0\pm1.0$ in the second course (CLASP B) so the two courses both showed this grade scale effect.
+A chi-square test for the CLASP A data set shows this difference between grade scales is significant, $\chi^2(2, N=13,249) = 247.6, P < 0.001$ and the same test for CLASP B is also significant, $\chi^2(2, N=10,078) = 279.9, P < 0.001$.
+Of course, it's conceivable that these differences are primarily an issue of student academic performance rather than of grade scale used.
+To control for academic performance we use i) the variable $EnterGPA$, a student's GPA upon entering the course, as a predictor of that student's academic performance along with ii) the variable $GrScale$ (the grade scale) as a categorical variable in a regression model.
+We use logistic regression because the data meet the requirements of this method but, because the data are heteroskedastic, don't meet the requirements for multivariable linear regression.
+The model we use in predicting the odds of a student receiving a grade less than C$-$ including both of these independent variables is